Thieves Posing As Workers Targeting Elderly North Side Residents

 “I think that’s probably the most frustrating, probably the most vulnerable people in the world,” North Side resident Marcus Wekemann said.
 “Sometimes these people don’t have people looking out for them.”

-Police said the male offenders are between 25 and 60-years-old.
+Police said the male offenders are between 25 and 60 years old.

-Minarik said the man he met was in his 40s and suspects a thief saw him outside with his walker prior to the incident.
+Minarik said the man he met was in his 40s.
+He suspects a thief saw him outside with his walker prior to the incident.

-Police said, since Feb.
-8th, they’ve investigated similar reports at the following locations:
+Police said since Feb.
+8th they’ve investigated similar reports at the following locations:

 • 5500 block of W. Schubert Ave on February 8, 2019 at 2:45 PM